grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Project and Team Management/02 Projects.md

 ---
 title: 'Projects'
-excerpt: 'Keep your tests and team members organized with projects, a foldering system built into the k6 web app'
+excerpt: 'Keep your tests and team members organized with projects, a filing system built into the k6 web app'
 ---

 ## Background

 Projects are a way to stay organized within your account in k6.
-In the simpliest terms, projects can be considered a foldering system which you can use to organize your tests.
+In the simplest terms, projects can be considered a filing system which you can use to organize your tests.
 Projects are assigned on a per organization level.
 Organization owners and admins can invite users to be members of a project.
 Only Read/Write members can be explicitly restricted from accessing a project.

 ## Using Projects

-Projects are a simple foldering system.
+Projects can be thought of as a simple filing system.
 They are flexible enough to allow you to use them in a way that makes sense to you, but simple enough to not lose information in a deep nested structure.

 Here are some ways we have seen users utilize Projects to stay organized: